hashicorp/katakoda/terraform-consul-provider/overview.md

 | localhost:9001  | `[[HOST_SUBDOMAIN]]-9001-[[KATACODA_HOST]].environments.katacoda.com` |
 | localhost:8080  | `[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com` |

+Alternatively you can copy the following `main.tf` file, which represents the finished state of the guide and has the correct addressing.
 Remember to substitute `ACL_TOKEN_HERE` with your master ACL token.
-Your `main.tf` file should be similar to:

 <pre class="file" data-filename="main.tf" data-target="replace"># Configure the Consul provider
 provider "consul" {